jdevey/Competitive-Programming-Library/README.md

-Useful algorithms and data structures for competitive programming
+Useful algorithms and data structures.